theabro/ukca-playbook/README.md

 	    username: ukcatr02
 	    password: ukcaPass02

 etc. Multiple machines can be configured at once.
-Up to 19 have been used so far.
+Up to 19 concurrent VMs have been used so far.

 In order to complete the next step, SSH root access has not yet been disabled.

 X2Go Settings
 ===

-When using
+When using X2Go now, to connect you must specify the login host as the proxy server.

 | Option | Setting |
 | :--- | :--- |